Applicants familiar with American-style MBA programs may be surprised to learn how different things are across the pond.

+Even though Europe is nowadays a holder of hundreds of different MBA programs, the USA still remains students’ election.
+A few decades ago this question could sound even rhetoric, nevertheless, concepts and concerns have changed lately.
+European MBA vs American is not just an emphasis already, but a question to ponder.
 European MBA programs have flourished ever since, offering countless opportunities to study in breathtaking Old World cities while mastering business in the world’s largest trading bloc.
 However, applicants familiar with American-style MBA programs may be surprised to learn just how different the degree is across the pond.
-Our MBA admissions consulting experts state key differences to consider as you weigh whether a European degree is right for you:
+European and American MBA programs seem to be in a contest for being the best.
+Our MBA admissions consulting experts state key differences to consider as you weigh whether a European degree is right for you.

 - You can apply as an older candidate.
 The average age at U.S. MBA programs hovers between 25-28, but European programs average anywhere from 28-35.
 Candidates are older and more experienced on average, and the age range in classes tends to be wider than in U.S. schools.

 - There are many great unranked and unknown schools in each country.
-Everyone knows the Financial Times rankings, which are a great place to start when looking for prestigious European and international MBA programs.
+Everyone knows the Financial Times rankings, which are a great place to start when looking for an MBA in Europe vs US.
+Prestigious European and international MBA programs have great outcomes, nevertheless, there are other less famous schools with a really powerful MBA program and content.
 But beyond the most famous/highest ranked schools, there are a plethora of very good options.
 For example, have you ever heard of a famous Norwegian B-school?
-I hadn’t until this I wrote this article.
+I hadn’t until I wrote this article.
 But as a highly developed country of 5 million with a strong oil and gas industry and amazingly high salaries, there are certainly many opportunities for job-seekers coming from BI or NHH.